 Using the Debian repository

-The Neo4j Debian repository can be used on Debian or Ubuntu.
+The Neo4j Debian repository can be used on Debian and Debian-based distributions like Ubuntu.

 To install the latest Neo4j Community Edition: